-- 2. Please remember that the Quarantine Station is a part of the Sydney Harbour National Park, so: - everything is protected; - no note are to be brought anto the site (appendially gots and dags) - no pets are to be brought onto the site (especially cats and dogs); and - no firearms are to be brought onto the site.
+- 2. Please remember that the Quarantine Station is a part of the Sydney Harbour National Park, so: - everything is protected; - no pets are to be brought onto the site (especially cats and dogs); and - no firearms are to be brought onto the site.